xswzaqnjimko/yet_another_task_calendar/README.md

 ## Acknowledgments

 Thanks to the creators of Apple Calendar, iHour, Excel and Google Sheets, gogh, and other existing time/task management tools for inspiration.

-Thanks Claude Opus 4.5 & GPT 5.2 Thinking.

 Thanks my friends who supported and enjoyed this.